Q: How to clone a large HDD to a smaller SSD?

 "It's been so long that my desktop is running very slow.
 I will need to optimize its speed and performance.
 Do I need to upgrade the machine?
 Or is there any way that I can clone my large HDD to a small size SSD?"

 Disk cloning is the act of copying data from a computer hard drive to another place.
-Many people are adopting disk cloning because it is an excellent way of moving contents like system, settings, programs, and data from your hard drive to another disk, especially when you want to upgrade your disk, make a backup, and more.
+Many people are adopting disk cloning because it is an excellent way of moving contents like systems, settings, programs, and data from your hard drive to another disk, especially when you want to upgrade your disk, make a backup, and more.

 Why should you use disk cloning?
-Disk cloning is an excellent way of cloning a hard drive or transferring an OS to SSD.
+Disk cloning is an excellent way of cloning a hard drive or transferring an OS to an SSD.
 You get a fast read-write speed for your window to boot up in a few seconds, which is what you want, right?
 So, do you know how to clone a hard drive?

-Upgrading system hard drive has become a norm.
+Upgrading system hard drives has become a norm.
 Many people are seeing the need to upgrade for better performance of their computer without having to replace the whole system.
 Therefore, why do you want to clone the hard drive to another smaller SSD?
 It can be due to the following reasons:

 How old have you had your hard drive?
 After years of use of your hard drive, its firmware starts to be out of date, and the disk begins to wear out.
 There is a need to replace your old disk with a new one to minimize the chances of its failure and maximize performance to a great extent.